kblood/MCPFileSystem/EDIT_FILE_COMPLETE_GUIDE.md

 [
   {
     "LineNumber": 5,
-    "Type": "INSERT",  // ❌ Wrong - should be "Insert"
+    "Type": "REPLACE",  // ❌ Wrong - should be "Replace"
     "Text": "new line"
   }
 ]